 My Sweet Pea Trial is very important to me, I dedicate a lot of my time and energy to working on this trial.

-I so enjoy using my Felco model No. 12 Compact Deluxe secateurs.
-Felco is a premium brand of secateurs, I aspired to own a pair of Felco secateurs, for many, many years before I finally got my own pair of secateurs.
+I so enjoy using my Felco model No.12 Compact Deluxe secateurs.
+Felco is a premium brand.
+I aspired to own a pair of Felco secateurs, for what felt like an eternity, before I finally got my own pair of secateurs.
+I am so grateful for my Felco secateurs.

-My hands are very small, I require a small size of gloves, and even these small sized gloves can at times be a little too large.
+My hands are very small, I require a small size of gloves, and even small gloves can at times be a little too large for me.

 I use strips of material cut from stockings and twine to secure many of my plants in place.
 A variety of different plant ties are now available, some plant ties, like these reusable VELCRO® Brand One-Wrap Plant Ties, make life easier for gardeners as they don’t require tying in, and can also be reused many times.